jon-harper/OmniBox/docs/bom.md

 The Universal Bill of Materials is a base list common to all builds.
 Additional components based on your build configuration are listed separately.

 - There are no affiliate links used on this site.
-- The :material-cart: shopping cart icon indicates an external link.
+- The :material-cart: shopping cart icon indicates an external link to a shopping website.
+- These links are for reference, not an endorsement.
 - The design allows for longer-than-specified screws in certain locations.
 The [assembly guide][assembly] notes where substitutions can be made.
 - Wiring is only specified for the IEC power socket, power switch, and power supply.
-Additional wiring for the MCU and CPU are configuration-specific.
+Additional wiring and fusing considerations are configuration-specific.

 ## Universal Bill of Materials